-The first step into the political arena is to create Born Free Caucuses that are staging areas for freedom-minded members within established political parties.
-As the caucuses grow, they will begin to have influence on the host parties within which they operate.
+The first step into the political arena will be to create Born Free Caucuses that are staging areas for freedom-minded members within established political parties.
+As the caucuses grow, they will begin to have influence on the host major parties within which they operate.
 Eventually, they may gain enough support to dominate the host parties.
 If that is impossible, they can launch a Born Free Party and take the Caucuses with them.

 POLITICAL PARTIES – THE GOOD AND NOT-SO-GOOD

 Political parties are similar to ‘rings-within-rings’ in that (1) they are the outgrowth of a natural human instinct to form into groups for the advancement of common objectives and (2) historically, they have been used by demagogues to gain control over their members.

 This process usually begins with a political issue that captures the passionate support of a large segment of the population, but which faces strong, entrenched, and organized opposition.
 It is an unfair fight, and there is little chance that the new contender will win without coordinated action, strategies, funding, communications, and leadership.
 All political parties begin with that scenario.